EpicCash/documentation/docs/wallet/owner.md

 <hr />

 ### `set_epicbox_config`
-Set the Epicbox configuration for this instance of the OwnerAPI, used during init_send_tx when send args are present and a Epicbox address is specified.
+Set the Epicbox configuration for this instance of the OwnerAPI, used during init_send_tx when send args are present and an Epicbox address is specified.

 === "Request"
     ```JSON